-Your tour contract
+- Your tour contract

 The contract is between the Company and you (’Salamander Treks’ and ‘you’ in these conditions).
-All tours detailled in the Salamander Adventures website are operated by Salamander Treks Limited (registered in England & Wales under company No. 6060750).
+All tours detailed in the Salamander Adventures website are operated by Salamander Treks Limited (registered in England & Wales under company No. 6060750).
 All tours operated by Salamander Treks are sold subject to the following conditions.
 Except where expressly stated, these conditions only apply to tour arrangements booked by you with us and which we agree to make, provide or perform (as applicable) as part of their contract with the client.
 All references in these conditions to ‘tour’, ‘booking’, ‘contract’ or ‘arrangements’ mean such tour arrangements unless otherwise stated.
-Please note, the information appearing in the sections headed ‘About Us’, ‘How to Book’, ‘Accommodation’, ‘FAQ’, ‘Dossier’, ‘Tour Prices’ and ‘Departure Dates’ and any other relevant information on our website also form part of your contract with the Company.
+Please note, the information appearing in the sections headed ‘About Us’, ‘How to Book’, ‘Accommodation’, ‘FAQ’, ‘Trip Dossier’, ‘Tour Prices’ and ‘Departure Dates’ and any other relevant information on our website also form part of your contract with the Company.

-Travel and cancellation insurance
+- Travel and cancellation insurance

 Adequate and valid travel insurance is compulsory when you travel with us and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
 We recommend that you take out insurance as soon as your booking is confirmed.
 This is particularly relevant due to the constantly evolving travel rules and national and local lockdowns due to the COVID 19 pandemic.
 Your insurance policy should have a built-in level of COVID-19 cover.

-Your Financial Protection
+- Your Financial Protection

 Your money is protected when you book with us.
 Any monies paid by you to us are held in trust by the Travel Trust Association (TTA).
 Only when your tour has finished are we able to obtain your money from the TTA trust account.

-The price of your holiday includes the amount of £2.73 per person as part of the TTA Safe Seat Plan that we pay to the TTA.
+The price of your tour includes the amount of £2.73 per person as part of the TTA Safe Seat Plan that we pay to the TTA.
 This charge is included in our advertised prices.
 You are issued with a TTA Safe Seat Plan Certificate when your booking is confirmed by us and this confirms that you money is protected if we fail.

 We are a member of the TTA, membership number U8457.
-We are obliged to maintain a high standard of service to you by the TTA’s code of conduct.
+We are obliged to maintain a high standard of service to you set by the TTA’s code of conduct.

-To secure your booking
+- To secure your booking

-How to pay
+- How to pay